Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 sw-agg01#
 ```

-If one, or more BGP session is reported in a **Idle** state, reset BGP to re-establish the sessions:
+If one or more BGP session is reported in a **Idle** state, reset BGP to re-establish the sessions:

 ```bash
 sw-agg01# clear bgp *